nitely/Spirit-User-Profile/README.md

 ## Why?

-The old way of joining with a profile table is going away in Django 1.7.
-This is not true, actually, the old `get_profile()` is going away.
+When you have it all in one table, then database access is faster.
+With the old way you had to join on the auxiliary table to get all the information of the user.
-This is for a good reason, let's say you have 4 third-party apps, all using profiles, it would require 4 extra joins to get all the user data.
+Let's say you have 4 third-party apps, all using profiles, it would require 4 extra joins to get all the user data.

-Would not be easier/better to have all the fields in the same table?

 ## Dependencies